-Connect from WARP to a private network on Cloudflare using Cloudflare Tunnel · Cloudflare for Teams documentation
+Connect from WARP to a private network on Cloudflare using Cloudflare Tunnel

 cloudflared, to create those connections.

-You can create and configure Cloudflare Tunnel connections to support multiple HTTP origins or multiple protocols simultaneously.
-You can also use Cloudflare Tunnel to connect any service that relies on a TCP-based protocol to Cloudflare's network.
-Users in your organization can then reach the service by enrolling into your organization's Cloudflare for Teams account and using the WARP agent.
+You can create and configure Cloudflare Tunnel connections to support multiple HTTP origins or multiple protocols simultaneously .
+You can also use Cloudflare Tunnel to connect any service that relies on a TCP-based protocol to Cloudflare’s network.
+Users in your organization can then reach the service by enrolling into your organization’s Zero Trust account and using the WARP agent.

 Once enrolled, user endpoints will be able to connect to private RFC 1918 IP space and other ranges that you control.
 Applications running on those endpoints will be able to reach those private IPs as well in a private network model.
 Coming soon, administrators will be able to build Zero Trust rules to determine who within your organization can reach those IPs.